gargmegham/PubMedGPT/ReadMe.md

 - `/cancel` - Cancel current conversation
 - `/skip` - Skip a registeration step
 - `/disease` - Diagnose a disease
+- `/call` - Book an appointment, if not already booked
 - `/end` - Ends the current conversation

 ## Setup